 The O-Zone regulations specifically provide that qualified O-Zone property does not include “stores the principal business of which is the sale of alcoholic beverages for consumption off premises.”
 This should not negatively impact beverage manufacturers that would otherwise qualify as QOF companies with new or substantially improved O-Zone property.
 Even where beverage manufacturers are allowed to make package sales under state law, it’s unlikely that package sales would be seen as their principal business.
 However, every situation is different, and beverage manufacturers, and their investors, should be aware that this prohibition exists.

 Are you trying to understand whether your existing or planned beverage manufacturer could benefit from the O-Zone tax incentives?
 We’d love to discuss it with you.
-Contact us at email@example.com to schedule a 15-minute introductory call at no charge.
+Contact us at email@example.com to schedule a consultation.

 Because we’re attorneys: This blog post is provided on an “as is” and “as available” basis as of August 11, 2019.
 We disclaim any duty to update or correct any information contained in this blog post, including errors, even if we are notified about them.
 To the fullest extent permitted by law, we disclaim all representations or warranties of any kind, express or implied with respect to the information contained in this blog post, including, but not limited to, warranties of merchantability, fitness for a particular purpose, title, non-infringement, accuracy, completeness, and timeliness.
 We will not be liable for damages of any kind arising from or in connection with your use of or reliance on this blog post, including, but not limited to, direct, indirect, incidental, consequential, and punitive damages.
 You agree to use this blog post at your own risk.
 Regarding your particular circumstances, we recommend that you consult your own legal counsel–hopefully BrewerLong.